11101111001/qatesting/README.md

 - Treats major bot blocks (e.g., 403) as **skips**; otherwise expects **< 400** status.
   > Some publishers gate with 400/403/anti-bot; the test logs these and continues.

+### `newcomment.spec.js`

+- Visits /newcomments and verifies that each of the first ~10 comment rows has:
+  - a visible username (a.hnuser),
+  - a visible age link (span.age a),
+  - visible comment text (non-empty).

+### `past-navigation`

+- Visits /front and clicks a day link (/front?day=YYYY-MM-DD).
+- On the chosen day page, asserts the item table renders and at least one story row is visible.

 ### `performance.spec.js`

 - Reports Navigation Timing metrics for `/newest` (`domContentLoaded`, `load`, `transferSize`, etc.).
 - Verifies we can enumerate `performance` resource entries.

+### `profile-ordering.spec.js`

+- User submissions ordering on /submitted?id=user (default dang; override with HN_PROFILE_USER=pg).
+- Extracts timestamps from the meta row (relative “ago”, on … absolute, or title attribute).
+- Asserts newest → oldest, allowing ties (same bucket label) and tiny jitter.
+- If user does not have submissions, test will fail.

+### `profile.spec.js`

+- Profile page (/user?id=user): asserts core fields (user id, created/karma) and presence of Submissions / Comments / Favorites links.
+- Submissions tab: shows a visible list of submission rows with title links.
+- Comments tab: shows visible comment rows/snippets.
+- Favorites tab: loads and shows either favorites or a valid empty state.

+### `search-ordering.spec.js`

+- Algolia query “apple” with type=story:
+  - Sort by Date (all time): collects timestamps from each result and asserts descending order (ties + small jitter allowed).
+  - Sort by Date (Past Week): asserts all results are within the last 7 days and descending.
+- Timestamps parsed from each result’s “X units ago” anchor or absolute date.

+### `search.spec.js`

+- Algolia basic visibility at https://hn.algolia.com/?q=apple:
+  - results container visible,
+  - multiple article.Story cards,
+  - each card has a visible title link with http(s) href,
+  - and an HN discussion link (news.ycombinator.com/item?id=…).

+### `smoke.spec.js`

+- `/newest` loads and URL matches.
+- Header link “Hacker News” is visible.
+- Clicking **More** changes the first row (sanity pagination check).

+### `submit.spec.js`

+- Anonymous user: visiting /submit redirects to the login page.
+- Authenticated (when HN_USER/HN_PASS provided and no human-check): the submit form is visible.
+- If a validation/CAPTCHA flow is detected, the test skips rather than fails.

 ### `tabs.spec.js`